- Online: January, March, July, September, November

 COURSE AVAILABLE AT

-This course is delivered online with the exception of professional experience placement in Australian Educational Institutions as required for professional accreditation
+This course is delivered online with the exception of professional experience placement in Australian schools or early learning centres, as required for professional accreditation.

 Expected time to complete